Large deviations of multichordal SLE$_{0+}$, real rational functions, and zeta-regularized determinants of Laplacians

 where the volume terms cancel out, the boundary length terms count each chord in $\ad \g$ twice, and there are $4 \np$ corners of opening angle $\pi/2$ contributing to the constant term. \end{proof}

 We can interpret the above result heuristically as

 after renormalizing by taking out small loops and the divergent term proportional to the total length of $\ad \g$.
 The rest of the mass then only depends on the number of chords.
-In fact, this interpretation is consistent with our definitions~\eqref{eq:initialdef_Hn} and~\eqref{eq:m_alpha_2}:
+In fact, this interpretation is consistent with Definition~\ref{defn:def_H_multi} thanks to~\eqref{eq: m_alpha}:

 where $N(\ell)$ is the number of chords in $\{\g_1, \ldots, \g_\np\}$ that $\ell$ intersects.